ws0232015/Deep-Learning/Coursera/Neural-Networks-for-Machine-Learning-UoT_C/wk6/Optimization-How-to-make-the-learning-go-faster.md

     - the ball starts off by following the gradient, but once it has velocity, it no longer does steepest descent
     - its momentum makes it keep going in the previous direction
 - it damps oscillations in directions of high curvature by cobining gradients w/ opposite sign
-- it builds up spped in directions w/ a gentle but consistent gradientee
+- it builds up speed in directions w/ a gentle but consistent gradients
 - ![img7](imgs/img7.jpg)

 ## The equations of the momentum method